threexc/yocto-tekton/README.md

 ### Automatic Shared State

-The contents of the `automated` directory will configure a cronjob and eventlistener to rebuild the core-image-\* group of images in a directory once per day (similar to the contents of `meta-python`), which can then be used in the `SSTATE_MIRROR` variable in builds.
+The contents of the [sstate/automated](sstate/automated) directory will configure a cronjob and eventlistener to rebuild the core-image-\* group of images in a directory once per day (similar to the contents of `meta-python`), which can then be used in the `SSTATE_MIRROR` variable in builds.
 The deployment.yaml, service.yaml, pv.yaml, and pvc.yaml are used to provision that build space and also to serve it as a browsable web interface in an httpd container.

+### Instructions

+1. `kubectl apply -f` the following:
+   1. sstate-build-task.yaml
+   2. sstate-build-pipeline.yaml
+   3. pv.yaml
+   4. pvc.yaml
+2. `kubectl create -f`:
+   1. deployment.yaml
+3. `kubectl apply -f`:
+   1. service.yaml
+   2. pipeline.yaml
+   3. eventlistener.yaml
+   4. serviceaccount.yaml
+   5. triggertemplate.yaml
+   6. triggerbinding.yaml
+   7. cronjob.yaml

+Note 1: There are "run" versions of the pipelines and tasks, but they are not required to created with `kubectl create -f <filename>` unless you want to run a manual build; the cronjob and eventlistener files will setup an automatic build process.

+Note 2: You will need to modify the hard-coded paths in triggertemplate.yaml (and pipelinerun.yaml/taskrun.yaml) for things to work (or create the same paths on your build node(s)).

 ### Helm Chart